Guinea turmoil pushes aluminum to 10-year high - Up News Info

 CHILE: Minera Lumina Copper said it had reached a deal with workers at its Caserones mine in Chile, ending an almost month-long strike.

-(Reporting by Peter Hobson Additional reporting by Mai Nguyen in Hanoi Editing by David Goodman )
+(Reporting by Peter Hobson Additional reporting by Mai Nguyen in Hanoi Editing by David Goodman and Louise Heavens)